CSC207-UofT/course-project-csc207_stackoverflowers/README.md

 - While running the game, we have some game prompts:
     - quit - quit the game
     - restart - restarts the whole game with new interns and new projects
-    - all the game prompts will be stored in the GamePrompts class
+    - all the game prompts will be stored in the Entities.GamePrompts class

 - The game will be comprised of 3 levels.